The approach to school

 Nether Green Infant School is situated very near to a main road, Fulwood Road and within convenient walking distance to bus stops.

-There is a puffin crossing enabling access to both sides of Fulwood Road.
+There is a pedestrian crossing enabling access to both sides of Fulwood Road.
 The puffin crossing has tactile paving.

 Stumperlowe Park Road where our school is situated is wide enough for suitable passing places for wheelchair users.
 Local residents ensure plantation is trimmed back.
 The pavement has been recently re paved and is therefore flush with no cracks or gaps.